 3. What are the company’s strengths and weaknesses compared to your competition?

 Chances are, you’ll be interviewing with more than one company, for a similar role and in a similar market.
 This question gives the interviewer the opportunity to provide perspective on where they sit in the market and how they intend to either catch up with their competitors or remain ahead of them.
-You’ll also get an idea of how strategically clear and focused the business is.
+You’ll also get an idea of how clear the business strategy is.

 4. What is the biggest challenge I will face in this role?